Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	14. Stress/Boredom rating:  2/5 (Calm)
 	15. Me-points:  2/3
 	16. Kind of person most protected:  People who'd really like to spend a few centuries perfecting a niche artistic skill.
-	17. Special categories:  Empathy Maximizer, Diversifying, Hedonological
+	17. Special categories:  Empathy Maximizer, Diversifying, Hedonological, Furry
 	18. Conversion potential:  Panarchy<->Empire (limited); Commonwealth<->Empire
 33. Engineered Optimism
 	1. Authorial protest:  This technology is horrifying.
 It proposes a deliberate manipulation of *plague and disease* to make people happier.
 Come on, don't make people sneeze for all eternity.
 I say this as someone who finds sneezes amusing and reassuring, even!